Chapter 2. Preparing a RHEL 7 system for the upgrade

 Verify that you have the Red Hat Enterprise Linux Server subscription attached:

 Ensure you have appropriate repositories enabled.
-The following commands list repositories for the 64-bit Intel architecture; for other architectures, see Appendix A, RHEL 7 repositories.
+The following commands list repositories for the 64-bit Intel architecture; for other architectures, see RHEL 7 repositories.

 Enable the Base repository: